 My first book was ‘Annabel’s Dance’ by Di Jackson, published by Wombat Books in 2016.
 Then ‘The Moonlight Bird and the Grolken’, by Bruny author Anne Morgan, was published by IP Kidz in March.

-I then had a foray into self-publishing, the children’s book on the Forty-spotted Pardalote endangered special programme was produced for the 2016 Bruny Island Bird Festival.
-Written by Kate Morton, designed by Julie Hawkins and due to time constraints was an exercise in organisation, efficiency and fun… ‘Little Spot on Bruny Island’ was the exciting result.
+I then had a foray into self-publishing, the children’s book on the forty-spotted pardalote, an endangered species, was produced for the 2016 Bruny Island Bird Festival.
+Written by Kate Morton, book design by Julie Hawkins and due to time constraints, was an exercise in organisation, efficiency and fun… ‘Little Spot on Bruny Island’ was the exciting result.
+A Victorian visitor, with a property on Bruny Island, Neil Werrett asked me to illustrate a book dedicated to his son, Billy.
+‘Billy’s Bruny Island Garden’ was a pleasure to develop with Neil and Deb.

 Life in the studio at Dennes Point